 What Happens During Tear Duct Blockage Surgery?

-Babies sometimes can have a blocked duct opened in the ophthalmologist's office without anesthesia.
-Older kids need to go to a hospital or surgery center where they will get anesthesia (medicine to help them sleep and not feel pain).
+Newborns sometimes can have a blocked duct opened in the ophthalmologist's office without anesthesia.
+Older infants and children need to go to a hospital or surgery center where they will get anesthesia (medicine to help them sleep and not feel pain).

 An ophthalmologist can do different types of surgical procedures (sometimes in combination) to open a blockage: